-The Chief of Police is ultimately responsible, within his authority, for the planning, directing, coordinating, controlling and staffing of administrative, operational and staff activities of the Department including but not limited to: Making all appointments, promotions, demotions and terminations within the Department; Responsibility for the fiscal management of the Department; Responsibility for ensuring the enforcement of all rules and regulations; Serving as the official representative of the Department when required by protocol; and Reporting all Departmental activity, as required, to the Board of Commissioners.
+The Chief of Police is ultimately responsible for the planning, directing, coordinating, controlling and staffing of administrative and operational activities of the department.
+He has within his authority the responsibility to, at his discretion, appoint, promote, demote and terminate personnel within the department; oversee all departmental fiscal activities; ensure the enforcement of all rules and regulations; serve as the official representative of the department when required by protocol; and perform any other executive action that may directly or indirectly affect the Police Department.
+The Chief of Police reports to the County Administrator and to the Board of Commissioners all departmental activity as required.